keithorange/RealityScript/README.md

 **Installing VS Code Extension**
 - Copy `realityscript-vscode/` into your `~/.vscode/extensions` dir for Mac and Linux, and similar extension dir for Windows.
+- Create a `.rs` or `.realityscript` file, select `RealityScript` as default language in bottom-right corner, and voila - plugin enabled.

 ## Integration with ChatGPT